dachung/distribute-data-ui-demo/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how things work, check out [Nuxt.js docs](https://typescript.nuxtjs.org/).

+# TODO:
+- Graph will draw vertically when devices are mobile
+- Improve graph display animations when distributing a data
+- Add more type of distributing